Bill: Defending religious heritage

 Old value:: Religious schools are allowed, but are strictly regulated.
 Only recognised religions may set up religious schools.

-Current: Any religion may set up a school, but they are strictly regulated.
+Current: Any religion may set up a school, with no regulations.

 Proposed: Only recognised religions may set up religious schools, with no regulations.